eDataSource is proud to bring Cloudmark reported reputation and campaign specific spam verdicts directly to email marketers through Inbox Tracker.

 - A sudden increase in the frequency of emails received, such as around the holidays or special events.
 Recipients are used to a certain frequency and may start flagging campaigns as spam if they feel that they are being overloaded with messages from one sender.

 - Including bad links that point to known malware or phishing websites.
 Using commercial (non-custom) URL link shorteners.
-These link shortener domains are all too often used by spammers to disguise themselves, and so they often appear on industry blacklists.
+These link shortener domains are all too often used by spammers to disguise themselves, and so they often appear on industry blocklists.
 If you dynamically publish your subscriber's email address into your unsubscribe link, that can also be a source of the problem.
 If the link is not found in your HTML email content, query your subscriber database for the domain.
 If found, consider removing it from your active audience.

 After you have scrubbed the email's content and formatting, you can resend the campaign and see if any issues were detected.
 If they are cleared they will be shown as gray numbers vs. red, and you will know your efforts have helped.